 Tom Banton showed promise for T20 World Cup in India, says Rob Key

-"You would have thought that for someone who hasn't played a lot of international cricket, when the spinners come on - and these are good spinners on this surface - you'd think that would be hard work.
+"You would have thought that for someone who hasn't played a lot of international cricket when the spinners come on it would be hard work.
 Not for him"

-The way Tom Banton played Pakistan's spinners for his maiden T20 half-century is an encouraging sight ahead of the T20 World Cup in India next year, says Rob Key.
+The way Tom Banton played Pakistan's spinners for his maiden T20 half-century was an encouraging sight ahead of the T20 World Cup in India next year, says Rob Key.

-Opening the batting with Jonny Bairstow, who was removed in the first over at Emirates Old Trafford on Friday night, Banton was offered some early good fortune as he was dropped by Iftikhar Ahmed when he was on just five.
+Opening the batting with Jonny Bairstow, who was removed in the first over at Emirates Old Trafford, Banton was offered some early good fortune as he was dropped by Iftikhar Ahmed when he was on just five.

 The 21-year-old cashed in, making 71 off 42 deliveries to add his name to England's list of explosive top-order talent in limited-overs cricket.